 Tasht-Gozari, which literally means wash-tub putting, begins three days before Muharram Month on Dhu al-Hijjah (Islamic calendar).
 The origin of this ritual dates back to the Safavid era.

-In this mourning ceremony, the representatives, hold wash tubs on their head while entering the mosque.
-They go around the mosque and people touch wash tubs to express their allegiance with Imam Hussein.
-After that they put wash tubs on the platforms in the mosque and mourners bring jars full of water and pour them into wash tubs.
-During decade of muharram, mourners drink this water in wash tubs.
-They believing this water is healer and take it for patients as well.
+In this mourning ceremony, the representatives, hold wash tubs on their heads while entering the mosque.
+They go around the mosque and people touch wash tubs to express their allegiance to Imam Hussein.
+After that, they put wash tubs on the platforms in the mosque and mourners bring jars full of water and pour them into wash tubs.
+During the decade of Muharram, mourners drank this water in wash tubs.
+They believe this water is a healer and take it for patients as well.
+Tasht-Gozari rituals also take place in East and West Azerbaijan, Astara, and Talesh.

 Nakhl-Gardani Ritual in Yazd

-Another famous Muharram ceremonies and rituals in Iran is Nakhl-Gardani.
+Another famous Muharram ceremony and ritual in Iran is Nakhl-Gardani.
 The ceremony will also be held in Abyaneh village and Kashan city.

 Nakhl Gardani is one of the most important Shia mournfulness rituals during Muharram in Yazd province.”
 Nakhl” is a wooden structure which reminiscent of Imam Hussein’s coffin.
 The act of carrying the Nakhl (symbolic coffin) from one place to another place is called Nakhl-Gardani.
-In This religious ritual, is honored the memory of Imam’s funeral.
+This religious ritual honors the memory of the Imam Hossein’s funeral.

-Every village or city in Yazd province have its own Nakhl.
-These wooden Nakhl are badge of social unity for a town, village, or district.
+Every village or city in Yazd province has its own Nakhl.
+These wooden Nakhl are a badge of social unity for a town, village, or district.
 The ritual is also common in some cities like in Abyaneh Village and Kashan City.
-Tourists who travel to Iran during Muharram and Ashura can see this ritual in Yazd (Amir Chakhmagh Mosque) and its surrounding like Taft Imam Square.
+Tourists who travel to Iran during Muharram and Ashura can see this ritual in Yazd (Amir Chakhmagh Mosque) and its surroundings like Taft Imam Square.

 Chehel Manbar Ritual in Muharram in Lorestan

-Zeinab is granddaughter of the Islamic prophet Muhammad.
-She was the daughter of the imam Ali (the first imam of shia) and older sister of imam Hussein.
-Zeinab as did most of his household accompanied imam Hussein on Karbala during and after battle of Karbala, Zeinab functioned as a model of defiance against oppression and other forms of injustice.
+Zeinab is the granddaughter of the Islamic prophet, Muhammad.
+She was the daughter of Imam Ali (the first Imam of Shia) and the older sister of imam Hussein.
+Zeinab as did most of his household accompanied Imam Hussein on Karbala during and after the battle of Karbala, Zeinab functioned as a model of defiance against oppression and other forms of injustice.

 The Gel-mali in Khorramabad of Lorestan

-In this assembly people of Khorramabad, prepared mix clay with water and put it in major squares for people to apply it on their faces and clothes as a sign of mourning.
-On the night of Ashura, they also have Sham-e Ghariban ceremony.
-In this ceremony, they cover their heads, necks, and shoulders with black shawls, and will light candle.
+In this assembly people of Khorramabad, were prepared to mix clay with water and put it in major squares for people to apply on their faces and clothes as a sign of mourning.
+On the night of Ashura, they also have the Sham-e Ghariban ceremony.
+In this ceremony, they cover their heads, necks, and shoulders with black shawls, and will light candles.

-Finally, if You decide Travel to Iran during Muharram and Ashura, especially, Muharram ceremonies and rituals in Iran you can get necessary information from Iran Travel Guides Center.
+Finally, if You decide to Travel to Iran during Muharram and Ashura, especially, Muharram ceremonies and rituals in Iran you can get the necessary information from Iran Travel Guides Center.

 No comment